-Behavior: Little black ants are usually seen around homes following defined trails between the nest and food and water sources.
+Behavior: Black Ants are the most common type of ant, typically what we think of when we hear the word “ant”.
+Little black ants are usually seen around homes following defined trails between the nest and food and water sources.
 Most infestations inside are the result of workers searching for food.

 On occasion, a colony or part of a colony may establish itself inside a wall, behind brick veneer or beneath the carpet by a doorway.